Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.
+- In four games as the favorite over the last 10 matchups, the Guardians have a record of 2-2.

-- In their previous 10 matchups with a total posted by oddsmakers, the Guardians and their opponents are 2-8-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over two times.

-- The Guardians have put together a 4-1-0 record against the runline over their previous 10 contests (oddsmakers set runlines in five of those contests).
-The average over/under established by sportsbooks in Cleveland's past eight games has been 8, a streak in which the Guardians and their opponents have gone under each time.
+- The Guardians have a record of 4-2-0 ATS over their last 10 games.

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 10, or 47.6%, of the 21 contests they have been chosen as underdogs in this season.

-- Cleveland has entered three games this season as the underdog by +130 or more and is 1-2 in those contests.

-- The Guardians have an implied victory probability of 43.5% according to the moneyline set by oddsmakers for this matchup.
+- The Guardians have won 14 of the 29 games they were the moneyline favorite this season (48.3%).

-- Cleveland's games have gone over the total in 17 of its 52 chances.

-- The Guardians are 4-2-0 against the spread in their six games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.